luismr/docker-for-devs-5-java-springboot-with-local-test-and-prod-envs/README.md

 java -jar -Dspring.profiles.active=deploy target/api-crud-1.0-SNAPSHOT.jar
 ```

+It works because the `application-deploy.yml` profile has placeholders to find the value from the environment variables or use a _default value_.
+Please realize when you create your local MariaDB container you set the all parameters to match default profile values.

 ### Using IDE

 I used [IntelliJ Idea](https://www.jetbrains.com/idea/) from [JetBrains](https://www.jetbrains.com/)  to build this application but you also can use [Eclipse](https://www.eclipse.org/downloads/), or [Netbeans](https://netbeans.apache.org/download/index.html) to run this application.